-The goal of the Investment Management Program is to invest funds entrusted to the Treasurer to achieve the maximum risk-adjusted earnings.
+Investment Management Program

+to the Treasurer to achieve the maximum risk-adjusted earnings.
 General Fund Expenditures: \$12,584

 General Fund Revenue: \$0

 General Fund Positions: 1

 General Fund FTEs: 0.15

-Service Goal Investment Policy and Asset Allocation Invest pension, retirement and other trust funds entrusted to the Treasurer to achieve the maximum earnings consistent with the appropriate level of risk.
+Service Goal Invest pension, retirement and other trust funds entrusted to the Treasurer to achieve the maximum earnings consistent with the appropriate level of risk.